-- 1. A master's degree or above from an accredited college or university & 1 year work experience working directly with persons with an intellectual disability and/or autism (ID/A). - 2.
-A bachelor's degree from an accredited college or university & 2 years work experience working directly with persons with an ID/A. - 3.
-An associate's degree or 60 credit hours from an accredited college or university & 4 years work experience working directly with persons with an ID/A. - 4.
-A high school diploma or general education development certificate & 6 years work experience working directly with persons with an ID/A.
+- 1. Master's degree or above from an accredited college or university & 1 year work experience working directly with persons with an intellectual disability and/or autism (ID/A). - 2.
+Bachelor's degree from an accredited college or university & 2 years work experience working directly with persons an ID/A. - 3.
+Associate's degree or 60 credit hours from an accredited college or university & 4 years work experience working directly with persons with an ID/A. - 4.High school diploma or general education development certificate & 6 years work experience working directly with persons with an ID/A.